vision2learn/v2l-pattern-library/src/site/documentation/sections.md

       Add a component to the section.
 See [components](components) for full details.
   -
     key: activity
-    datatype: String
+    datatype: Object
+    desc: |
-    desc: Display Adobe Captivate content.
+      Display Adobe Captivate content.
 This opens in an overlay window.
+Requires 1 subkey:
+      - 'ref': This is the folder name of the Captivate content.
+Stored in `src/site/captivate/course-name/`
   -
     key: copy2
     datatype: String